 The second pitch of this is absolutely superb - one of the best dihedrals I have ever done.
 It will be wet when everything else is dry, but it is still reasonable if it is dripping a bit.

 Find the big easy looking dihedral downhill from the Green Adjective thin crack, and just right of a hard looking sport route ("All Chalk, No Action").

-P1: Climb up the dihedral for about 40 feet, and traverse right at a fixed pin.
+P1: Climb up the dihedral for about 40 feet, and traverse right across slab to a good ledge.
 Make sure to protect the second on this traverse - it is a bit thin.
-Belay at chains around the corner from the pin.
+Belay at chains around the corner from the traverse.
 60', 5.7

 P2: Climb the long dihedral that traverses right along the bottom of several roofs.
 This pitch is long, beautiful, and sustained 5.5 or 5.6 The corners of the roofs love to eat the rope and give heinous drag, so try to place a piece at these corners to guide the rope along.
 It is best to set up a belay if the rope drag gets to be too bad.
 After about 140' of this, escape right into an easy gully and downclimb 10' or so to the anchors on the Green Adjective.

 One rope rap leads to the ground from here.